kolekikuta/SpringBootTodoApp/README.md

   - Delete tasks
 - REST endpoints with proper HTTP status codes (201 for create, 204 or 200 for delete/update, etc.)
 - Use of Spring Data JPA for persistence
-- Exception handling for cases when tasks are not found
+- Exception handling for cases when tasks are not found/input validation
 - Uses Lombok to reduce boilerplate in model and service classes (getters/setters, constructors)

 ## 🛠️ Technologies